 The types of telehealth include:

 - Teleconsultations.
-Professional consultations between a physician and specialist who are distant apart.
+Professional consultations between a physician and specialist who are far apart.

 - Remote patient monitoring (RPM).
 Continuous monitoring of a patient by tracking the sensors on a device the patient is wearing.

 - Intraoperative monitoring (IOM).
-Expert monitoring of a surgical procedure especially during a complex surgery.
+Expert monitoring of a surgical procedure, especially during complex surgery.
 For example, brain and spinal cord surgery.

 - Telehomecare (THC).
 A technique that allows caregivers to reassure a patient with some chronic conditions.
 For example, dementia.

-- Diagnosis and treatment at the “point-of-care”.
+- Diagnosis and treatment at the point of care.
 This technique eliminates the need for a direct visit to a clinic or hospital.
-In essence, the patient gets tested and/or treated at or near the place where they live.
+In essence, the patient gets tested or treated at or near the place where they live.

 Common Misconceptions about Telehealth

 - It is not a single service.
-Rather it is a broad range of services.
-It involves the use of information technologies, devices, and professionals.
-You may categorize it depending on the specialty.
-For example, teleradiology, telepharmacy, telepsychology, teletriage, tele-ophthalmology, and telenursing.
+Instead, it is a broad range of services.
+Telehealth involves the use of information technologies, devices, and professionals.
+It may be categorized depending on the specialty—for example, teleradiology, telepharmacy, telepsychology, teletriage, teleophthalmology, and telenursing.

 - It is not Health Information Technology (HIT) though they are related to each other.
 HIT is primarily concerned with EHRs, PHRs, and e-prescribing.
 Moreover, it may also include health apps and online health communities.
 But, the concept of telehealth focuses on the delivery of general or professional health information and not on the particular technologies involved.

-- It is not Telemedicine even though people use them interchangeably in most occasions.
+- It is not telemedicine, even though people use these terms interchangeably.
 Telemedicine uses technology only to monitor and diagnose or treat a health condition.
-While telehealth includes diagnosis and management, education and other related fields of healthcare.
+In comparison, telehealth includes diagnosis and management, education, and other related healthcare fields.

 Protecting Health Data in Telehealth: 6 Solutions that Never Fail

-To ensure the health data is safe and integrated, your telehealth system should comply with the HIPAA guidelines.
-For this purpose, you will need:
+To ensure the health data is safe and integrated, telehealth systems should comply with the HIPAA guidelines.
+For this purpose, organizations need:

-If you are working in collaboration with a business associate, you must have a BAA.
-In fact, this is the first step to getting HIPAA compliance for your telehealth system.
+If collaborating with a business associate, a BAA is required.
+This is the first step to getting HIPAA compliance for telehealth systems.

 Note: A “business associate” is a person or entity that works with or on behalf of the covered entity.
 Notably, a business associate can have access to PHI.
 A business associate also is a subcontractor.
 The subcontractor creates, receives, maintains, or transmits protected health information on behalf of another business associate.

-Transport encryption.
-Encryption, a must-have for data security, converts the sensitive information into a meaningless/undecipherable stream of seemingly random data.
+Encryption, a must-have for data security, converts sensitive information into a meaningless/undecipherable stream of seemingly random data.
 That way, it prevents the information from falling into the wrong hands.
-To decode the encrypted information, one needs an encryption key, which is available only to the authorized persons.
-Hackers can access the transmission en-route to the destination, especially over a public Wi-fi.
-If the information is not encrypted, the ePHI itself is available to them.
-Following a transport encryption protocol, you can maintain the confidentiality of all the data.
+To decode the encrypted information, one needs an encryption key available only to authorized persons.
+Hackers can access the transmission en route to the destination, especially over public Wi-Fi.
+If the information is not encrypted, the ePHI itself is available.
+When following a transport encryption protocol, data confidentiality is maintained.
 That includes audio and video files.

-Storage encryption for the videos stored in a device.
-Storage encryption can also encode backed-up and archived data on storage media.
+Storage encryption can also encode backed-up and archived data on devices.
 It makes the information unusable to the hackers even when they gain access to storage media.

-How will you store your data?
-When storing health data, you have more than one option.
-I.e., everything from a flash drive to cloud storage.
-In all cases, make sure you chose a HIPAA-compliant product or service.
+There are multiple options when storing health data that include everything from a flash drive to cloud storage.
+In all cases, choose a HIPAA-compliant product or service.
 Different manufacturers provide encrypted flash drives and external hard drives.
-Likewise, others offer cloud-based storage systems that can be used for PHI.
+Likewise, others offer cloud-based storage systems and databases that can be used for PHI.
 Two key factors differentiate great options from good ones.
 These are storage performance and storage capacity.
-It is critically important that you assess your general and security needs before opting for an option.
+It is critically important to assess the organization’s needs before selecting an option.

 Both covered entity and a business associate must have provisions for access and audit controls.
 Also, they should regularly update their systems.